nicosrm/23-thesis-test-project/README.md

 ## Usage

 There are multiple options to run SwiftLint.
-Either run the `swiftlint` scheme from the `Test Project.xcworkspace` or run the following command in the root directory of this repository:
+Either run the `swiftlint` scheme from the `Test Project.xcworkspace`, build or run the `Test Project` scheme or run the following command in the root directory of this repository:

 ```sh
 bazel run -c opt @SwiftLint//:swiftlint